vscode-reborn-ai/vscode-reborn-ai/README.md

 **What does that mean for this fork?** I'll be continuing work on this extension, I have some ideas for features that focus on automation.
 A major react refactor will be releasing soon, which sets the groundwork for a more powerful UI experience.
 I suggest taking a look at "ChatGPT: Genie AI", and if you like the UI in this "Reborn" fork, feel free to stay as well.

 ## GPT-4

+Note: You must have access to GPT-4 via API key to use GPT-4.
+You would've had to signed up on the GPT-4 waitlist and received an email that you now have access.

 To use GPT-4 use an API key that has access to GPT-4, if you're part of an organization that has access to GPT-4, set the organization ID in the settings.
 Note that GPT-4 is noticeably slower than GPT-3.5-turbo.
 Change the `chatgpt.gpt3.model` setting to `gpt-4` to use GPT-4, or set it to `gpt-3.5-turbo` to use GPT-3.5-turbo.
 You don't have to "Start new chat" to use a different model, the next message you send will use the new model.